Equivariant Coarse (Co-)Homology Theories: Coarse spaces

 For the classical notion of coarse homotopy, there is no such distinction to be made.
 The coarse structure on $X\times\Z$ is independent of choices and isocoarse if and only if $X$ is isocoarse.
-The same applies to the following equivariant notion of flasqueness. \begin{defn} A coarse $\Gamma$-space or a pair of coarse $\Gamma$-spaces is called flasque if it is flasque as a coarse space with $\phi$ being $\Gamma$-equivariant, cf.\ \Cref{def:flasqueness}. \end{defn}
+The same applies to the following equivariant notion of flasqueness. \begin{defn} A coarse $\Gamma$-space or a pair of coarse $\Gamma$-spaces is called flasque if it is flasque as a coarse space with $\phi$ being $\Gamma$-equivariant, cf.\ Definition~\ref{def:flasqueness}. \end{defn}

 Finally we also have to discuss the compatibility of group actions with discretizations.
-This will be important for the construction of $\Gamma$-equivariant coarse \mbox{(co-)}homology theories in \Cref{sec:Sigmastuff}. \begin{lem} Every proper isocoarse $\Gamma$-space $X$ of bornologically bounded geometry has a $\Gamma$-invariant discretization. \end{lem}
+This will be important for the construction of $\Gamma$-equivariant coarse \mbox{(co-)}homology theories in Section~\ref{sec:Sigmastuff}. \begin{lem} Every proper isocoarse $\Gamma$-space $X$ of bornologically bounded geometry\footnote{Recall that this means that $X$ posseses a discretization, see Definition~\ref{def:discreteboundedgeometry}.} has a~$\Gamma$-invariant discretization. \end{lem}

 \begin{proof} Let $X'\subset X$ be a locally finite $E$-dense subset for some symmetric entourage $E$ containing the diagonal, which exists because of the coarsely bounded geometry.
 Due to the isocoarseness we may also assume that $E$ is $\Gamma$-invariant.
 Now, Zorn's lemma implies that there is a maximal $\Gamma$-invariant subset $X''\subset X$ with the property that for all $(x_1,x_2)\in E^2\cap(X''\times X'')$ we have $x_1\Gamma=x_2\Gamma$.
 This subset is $E^2$-dense.